ulsin/youtube-topic-modeling/readme.md

 **PS:**

-Plotly figures aren't displaying properly on github so if you want to see the plots, check the `plots` directory
+Plotly figures aren't displaying properly on github so if you want to see the plots, check the `figures` directory